-Over these thirteen years more than 150 Awards have been presented.
+Over these nineteen years 225 Awards have been presented.
 Among the recipients were high profile women recognised for “feminist activity in the political sphere”, such as Susan Ryan, Anne Summers, Marie Coleman and the four female Senators who initiated the RU486 legislation.

 As well, unknown stirrers and battlers have received EDNAs: Suzan Virago, one of the first women employed on the NSW waterfront; Jill Bruneau, who conceived the idea of telling the realities of life as a single mother through art; Julie Bates who founded the first Australian Prostitutes’ Collective; and Tegan Wagner, awarded the Grand Stirrer Award for “inciting others to challenge the status quo”.
 Tegan was the victim of a group rape when she was 14 who took the extraordinary step of revealing her identity to urge other victims to speak out, saying that it was the rapists who should be ashamed, not their victims.

 Nominees for an EDNA must be comfortable with being called feminist, and must live or work in NSW or the ACT.
 A panel reviews all nominations, and Awards are presented yearly at an evening social event.
-The 2012 event is hosted and supported by the Australian Services Union, which this year won an historic Equal Pay Case for social and community workers across Australia.
 Recipients regard an EDNA as a badge of feminist honour, one saying “… recognition by my peers is probably the most important thing in the world to me”.